manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 ```
 When you make HTTPS requests, the process invokes much more complex steps.
 The OS or browser use a pre-installed certificate
 to validate your server cert - one of them is Let's Encrypt root cert, and of course, our pebble install have a test cert
-no one trusts (no one should trust the cert using in this example - if you're not lazy like me, generate your own).
+no one trust (no one should trust the cert using in this example - if you're not lazy like me, generate your own).
 For now, just add an option to ignore the validation `curl -k -H 'Host: example.example.com' https://$(minikube ip)` and
 you will see some HTML.